Hiawatha Trail: Heafford Junction to Tomahawk

 The Tilted Loon Saloon is a popular dining location in Heafford Junction.
 It is across the road from Windmill Ice cream Shoppe.
 This popular bar and grill serves traditional Northwoods favorites, including flavorful burgers, pizzas, and salads.
 Their fried chicken and barbequed ribs special along with a Bloody Mary cocktail makes a delicious meal.
 The restaurant is located directly on the lake, and their outdoor patio offers beautiful views.

-Upon leaving the trailhead and biking south through Heafford Junction, the trail departs Oneida County and enters Lincoln County.
-This is where the Bearskin State Trail becomes the Hiawatha Trail.
+Upon leaving Heafford Junction on the Hiawatha Trail and biking south, the route departs Oneida County and enters Lincoln County.
+This is where the Bearskin State Trail officially becomes the Hiawatha Trail.
 A sign on the 230-foot long Shaffer Trestle Bridge over Lake Nokomis marks this transition.
 During summer months, watch for children and families gathered on the bridge; it is a popular spot for jumping into the lake.

 Continuing south away from the lake, the path runs next to County Highway L for a short distance.
 Nearly a mile from the trailhead, it arrives at an active railroad crossing.
 Use caution when biking over the tracks.
 Bicycle tires may catch on the railroad tracks.